andrewstiefel/andrewstiefel.com/_posts/2022-06-22-storytelling-important-B2B-marketing.md

 date: 2022-06-22
 category: Articles
 tags: [Product Marketing, Storytelling, Strategic Narrative]
+stage: Seedling
+audience: People with some knowledge of marketing
 ---

 Storytelling has been a buzzword in consumer marketing (B2C) for nearly a decade.
 And for a good reason.
 We, as humans, can’t help but tell stories.
 They are a critical way to convey information and build common ground.